Madison 85 Exceptional

 What's it like Living in Madison?

-The livability score in Madison is 85 out of 100 and the city is ranked in the 98th percentile of all cities across America.
+Using data and statistics Madison has received a livability score of 85 out of 100.
+This score is ranked in the 98th percentile when compared to all other cities.
 Pack your bags!
 This is a very high score in comparison to other US cities.
 Living in Madison could be a great choice!
-The cherry on top is that Madison also ranks in the top 10 percent of all cities.
-If we dig down a little deeper into each category within the livability score, we see that Madison has higher than average rankings for the following: crime (A+), education (A+) and housing (B).
+Madison has also earned the rare honor of ranking in the top 10 percentile among all cities.
+If we dig a little deeper into each category within the livability score, we see that Madison has higher than average rankings for the following: crime (A+), education (A+) and housing (A-).

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Madison has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.